betabites/crash_bot_2/README.md

 GPT services.

 Modules are built by first extending the BaseModule class.
-The base module class comes with decorators (@).
-You can use these decorators to listen to given Discord client events.
-These decorators are type-safe.
+This is because the BaseModule class comes with some utilities embedded in it, which are required for Crash Bot to function.

 ```typescript
 // MyFirstClass.ts